 - Cook the meatballs over medium heat until they are browned on all sides.

-To bake meatballs, line your baking sheet with parchment paper or a silicone baking mat.
-Preheat oven to 400°F to 425°F. Place meatballs on the baking sheet and bake for about 20 minutes, or until browned and cooked through.
+Line your baking sheet with parchment paper or a silicone baking mat to bake meatballs.
+Preheat your oven to 425 °F. Place meatballs on the baking sheet and bake until browned and cooked in the middle, about 20 minutes.

-Thanks to the breadcrumbs, milk, and egg in our meatball mixture, these will still be juicy and tender after baking.
-I prefer the crust that a skillet creates, but I love how hands-off baking meatballs can be.
-We bake our cheese-stuffed chicken meatballs and love them.
+Thanks to the breadcrumbs, milk, and egg in our meatball mixture, the meatballs will still be juicy and tender after baking.
+I prefer the crust a skillet creates, but I love how baking meatballs is hands-off.
+If I’m feeling rushed, baking meatballs is my answer.
+We bake these stuffed chicken meatballs and love them.

 Since sharing our meatballs recipe, some of you have asked about cooking them in a slow cooker, air fryer, and pressure cooker.
 Here are our suggestions: